qcgzxw/chevereto/README.md

 const Chevereto = require('chevereto')

 /*
- * With chevereto.example.com being the domain where you install chevereto */
+ * With chevereto.example.com is the domain where you install chevereto */

 const chevereto = new Chevereto({